JanRII23/vaccineAnalysis/README.md

 #### -- The README.md is still a working one

 ## Project Intro/Objective
-Heart disease is one of the leading cause of death globally.
-The purpose of this project is to evaluate the likelihood of heart disease by combining different Kaggle datasets.
-The techniques and findings from this project will then be applied to raw datasets related to heart disease.
+The goal of this project is to predict whether people got H1N1 and seasonal flue vaccines using information they shared about their backgrounds, opinions, and health behaviors.

 ### Methods Being Used
 * Predictive Modeling